First of all congrats to those all aspiring to be a PMP… for it is a great certification and also a greater responsibility when you handle projects.

 1. Register on the PMI.ORG site for PMI membership by paying around 130

-2. Being a PMI member will get you access to PMBOK handy guide which is very helpful for PMP.
+2. Being a PMI member will get you access to PMBOK handy guide which is very helpful for the PMP training courses.

 4. Now is the time you can buy books to assist you in your preparation.
 I would recommend Andy Crowe’s PMP Pass on First Try or Rita for reference.
 PMI site itself got lots of books and being a PMI Member gets you free access to 24*7 book store where you can find reference material on subjects like Risk Planning, Earn Value Management and Procurement